awsdocs/amazon-ec2-user-guide-windows/doc_source/send_logs_to_cwl_instances.md

 1. Open the `AWS.EC2.Windows.CloudWatch.json` file, and change `IsEnabled` to `true`\.
 This tells the agent to start sending data to CloudWatch immediately after it is started or restarted\.

-1. Save the file with the same name in the following folder on your Windows Server 2016 instance: `C:\Program Files\Amazon\SSM\Plugins\awsCloudWatch\`\.
+1. Save the file with the same name in the following folder on your Windows Server 2016 or later instance: `C:\Program Files\Amazon\SSM\Plugins\awsCloudWatch\`\.

 1. Start or restart the SSM agent \(`AmazonSSMAgent.exe`\) using the Windows Services control panel or by sending the following command in PowerShell: